We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Depending on the fasting method a person practices, it may be possible to consume some foods and drinks.
+People commonly only consume water during periods of fasting.

 Fasting is a dietary practice where people do not consume food or beverages that contain calories for a certain period.